-- Making a reasonable number of copies for personal or non commercial professional use.
-This includes the contributor’s own teaching purposes
+- Making a reasonable number (no more than 100) print copies of the version of record for personal, non-commercial professional use.
+This includes for the authors s own teaching purposes.

-- Republishing part or all of the article in a book or other publication edited by the author (except for multiple contributions in the same book or publication, for which permission needs to be sought
+- Republishing part or all of the version of record in a book or other non-peer reviewed publication which is authored or edited by the author (except for multiple contributions in the same book or publication, for which permission needs to be sought).

 - Using individual figures or tables or extracts of text (up to 250 words) in other publications published by a third party.

-- Using the article in a course pack or compilation (whether paper or electronic) in the authors’ institution.
+- Using the final version of record article in a course pack or compilation (whether paper or electronic) in the authors’ institution.
 This does not apply if a commercial charge is made for the compilation or training programme.

 - Use a maximum of two figures ( including tables) from the article (unless copyright is owned by a third party in which case permission must be sought from the owner) and selected text extracts of less than 100 words or series of text extracts totalling 300 words, for quotation and use for the purpose of scholarly comment, non-commercial research or education use subject to full credit in accordance with our requirements in the author licence.